-It can be a struggle keeping your home updated.
+It can be a struggle to keep your home updated.
 It seems to be a never-ending process.
 Something that was all the rage just five years ago could now be completely out of style.
 It can be expensive and time-consuming to update your home.

 You might not care if your home is considered out of date or not.
 As long as you and your family are happy that is all that matters. 🙂

 However, if you are trying to sell your home or you think you might sometime in the future it is important to keep your home updated.
 Your home will sell faster and you’ll probably get more money out of it if you do a few updates.

 Inexpensive Ways to Quickly Update Your Home